 My journey as a musician and yogi began in suburban Seattle in the green and rainy Pacific Northwest.
-My parents were strong, independent sorts who seemed to make their own way in the world.
+My parents were strong, independent sorts who made their own way in the world.
 I delighted in and was comforted by their approach.
 With their beautiful example and support, I felt a quiet permission to discover my own path and take risks to find truthful answers.

 A child of the 60s and 70s, the social landscape around me was rapidly changing.
 At times a hearty Lutheran, an honorary Catholic, a dabbler in Buddhism and other life philosophies—as well a pretty solid partier—I knew there was more to life than what I was experiencing.
 Whatever lay ahead, I deeply loved music and longed to live a life that was first and foremost spiritual.